Siteimprove Analytics allows you to track user behavior on your website.

 Visit ended: The user did not take any further actions on the website.
 A visit includes all paths taken throughout the website.
 It is defined as a series of page requests from the same uniquely identified visitor with a time of no more than 30 minutes between each page request.

-Path ended: The visitor ended a path taken on the website, e.g. the user closed the tab but may still be on the website within another browser window.
+Path ended: The visitor ended a path taken on the website, e.g. the user closed the tab but may still be on the website within another browser window or tab.
+To put it another way, the page visited was closed, but the visit did not end.
 A path is a single sequence of links followed.

 They read the content on page B and close that tab thereby ending a path.

 On page C they click a link to page D and then they type in another URL in the browser and do not return to the original site for 30 minutes, therefore, ending their visit.

 The above scenario would result in the following terms being used:

 A -> B (Path ended: In this case, the user closed the tab and ended a path.)

 A -> C -> D (Visit ended: The user did not take any further actions on the website for 30 minutes, therefore, ending the visit.)

 Visits came from an internal URL but the log of the path to the referring page is unavailable.
 The reason this traffic is "not tracked" is because there is no script on the page that referred the user to the focus page.
 However, we know it's coming from the same domain because we get the referrer.